vdmitriyev/vagrant-templates/README.md

 * [OpenScoring](OpenScoring)
     - An API that is able to accept PMML as input, evaluate it and output results
 * [ModelDB](ModelDB)
-    - A software stack that installs a machine learning models managment tool
+    - A software stack that installs a machine learning models management tool
     - [ModelDBAndDocker](ModelDBAndDocker)
         + The same modelDB installation, but via official docker
+* [SupersetAndDocker]
+    - Apache Superset (incubating) is a modern, enterprise-ready business intelligence web application

-### Usefull vagrant plugins
+### Useful vagrant plugins

 - vagrant-multi-putty
     + allows to use putty out of the box in the same manner as embedded ssh